Slasherme/Reading-notes/Read5.md

 * You can use pseudo-classes to change the style of an element when a user hovers over or clicks on text, or when they have visited a link.
+* Open Css info or google it about that and just keep interested.